 Fruity, refreshing creamy and delicious homemade ice cream

 - Prep Time: 10

 - 2 cups organic whipping cream

 - 2 cups organic whole milk

 - 1 tablespoon vanilla

 - 2 cups fresh or frozen mixed berries

 - 4 ounces dark organic chocolate

-- place the blackberries into a bowl and sprinkle with 1/4 cup coconut sugar – let sit for 30 minutes
+- Place the berries into a bowl and sprinkle them with 1/4 cup coconut sugar and let them sit for 30 minutes.

-- mix the cream and sugar together with a wire whisk and blend well add the vanilla and set aside
+- Mix the cream and sugar together with a wire whisk and blend well.
+Add the vanilla and set it aside.

-- coarsely chop the berries and add to the cream mixture and mix well
+- Add the berries to the cream mixture and pour the mixture into the frozen freezer bowl

-- add the mixture to the frozen bowl of the ice cream maker and churn for 30 minutes
+- Turn the ice cream maker on and churn for 30 minutes

 - Stir in the chocolate chunks by hand.

 Keywords: mixed berry ice cream, homemade ice cream, ice cream with chocolate, Ice cream maker recipe